Mute-Publishing/Archive/getting-started-guide.md

 1. In the Web interface of Zotero navigate to your item e.g. The Metamap['The Metamap'](https://www.zotero.org/groups/mute/items/collectionKey/IU5PRPJR/itemKey/V97823C5).
 2. Enable item editimg using the 'paper and pencil' button top, middle.
 3. Scroll to the bottom and click 'Add Note'.
-Here zou can edit away and add pictures using copy-paste as long as the image is on the web.
+Here you can edit away and add pictures using copy-paste as long as the image is on the web.
+Save and your done.
+Here is the example addition to ['The Metamap'](https://www.zotero.org/groups/mute/items/collectionKey/IU5PRPJR/itemKey/Q3EMXB8P).

-1. Adding
+Zotero is feature rich.
+Please explore!

+Any questions or comments add them to the issues area and if you have an edit for this guide please just add it.

+End